Network Terms And Conditions

 - Users of computers running Microsoft Windows must permit IT Services to install security updates and feature updates on College-owned and privately-owned computers on a regular basis using a centrally managed endpoint management solution.
 The installation of these updates can require an enforced system restart, with users being provided with prior notification of the restart deadline.

-- Users must permit IT Services to install licensed anti-virus software on College-owned and privately-owned computers and apply security settings.
+- Users must permit IT Services to install licensed anti-virus software on College-owned and privately-owned computers, apply security settings and manage native disk encryption.
 Any settings or software installed should not be removed/disabled or reconfigured.
 All computers will be entered in a centrally-managed database.

 - IT Services staff must be permitted to take remote control of College-owned and privately-owned computers should this be necessary to troubleshoot problems.